 In the Young Justice episode "Failsafe", by the end the entire Justice Leauge and Team is dead, as is good portions of the world's military, with the exception of Miss Martian and the Maritian Manhunter, who latter of which stabs M'gann in the chest.
 Thankfully, it was just an Unwinnable Training Simulation, but still.

 Arguably subverted with G.I.
 Joe: Resolute, which promised a high body count and by all means delivered on that promise...with Cobra.
 While a pretty good amount of known named Cobra characters were killed (some more gruesomely than others) the G.I Joe team was for the most part pretty much intact.
 The only named G.I.
 Joe character who was killed is Bazooka, who died offscreen and his corpse is perfectly clean and intact (while some of the Cobras can't quite say the same thing about their fatalities).

-During the Cathar Crusade in the 13th century, Pope Innocent III completely erradicated the pacifist sect of the Cathars in southern France.
+During the Cathar Crusade in the 13th century, Pope Innocent III completely eradicated the heretical sect of the Cathars in southern France.
 While it's not clear (or even likely) if it exactly happened like that, the story goes that at the assault of the final Cathar stronghold, the pope ordered the death of every man, woman, and child.
-Since god would know which ones to send to Haven and which ones to Hell.
+Since God would know which ones to send to Heaven and which ones to Hell.

 About 65 million years ago, all of the dinosaurs became extinct after a large meteorite collided into Earth.

 It might be something else.
 Science was wrong about Earth before.